Dynatrace/Dynatrace-AppMon-Eclipse-Integration-Plugin/README.md

 <a name="test_result"/>
 ### Test Result

-When lauching JUnit tests, the plug-in will automatically register a test run to the Dynatrace Server.
+When lauching JUnit tests with the Dynatrace launcher, the plug-in will automatically register a test run to the Dynatrace Server.
 The results and key architectural metrics are automatically retrieved and displayed in the *Test Result* tab.

 ![edit run configurations](/img/use/test_result.png)